quzhi1/ScalaPlayground/README.md

 ![](https://docs.scala-lang.org/resources/images/tour/type-casting-diagram.svg)
 - Nothing is a subtype of all types, also called the bottom type.
 There is no value that has type Nothing.
 - Null is a subtype of all reference types (i.e. any subtype of AnyRef).
-It has a single value identified by the keyword literal null.
+It has a single value identified by the keyword literal `null`.
+- Nil is empty collection.
+So `Nil != null`

 # Classes, tuples and traits
 - Traits == Java interface